merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 $ anvi-profile -i SAMPLE-01.bam -c contigs.db
 ```

-When you run `anvi-profile` it will,
+When you run {% include PROGRAM name="anvi-profile" %} it will,

 * Process each contig that is longer than `2,500 nts` by default.
 You can change this value by using the `--min-contig-length` flag.
 But you should remember that the minimum contig length should be long enough for tetra-nucleotide frequencies to have enough meaningful signal.
 There is no way to define a golden number for minimum length that would be applicable to genomes found in all environments.
 We empirically chose the default to be 2,500, and have been happy with it.
 You are welcome to experiment, but we advise you to never go below 1,000.
 You also should remember that the lower you go, the more time it will take to analyze all contigs.
 You can use the --list-contigs parameter to have an idea how many contigs would be discarded for a given `--min-contig-length` parameter.
 If you have an arbitrary list of contigs you want to profile, you can use the flag `--contigs-of-interest` to ignore the rest.